chinzyr/Catalyst-PHP-Developer-Task-01/README.md

 ### Assumption Notes

-** It is assumed that, if create_table or dry_run or help is passed into the Command line, the script will not execute fully and insert data into the database.
+** It is assumed that create_table or dry_run or help is passed into the Command line, the script will not execute fully and insert data into the database.

 ** It is assumed that the accepted file extension is only CSV.

+** As there are many methods to rebuild the database table, I have choosen the option to repire the table as rebuilding.